Qualifying for University

-This table is merely a guide to help you identify the scholarships that may be eligible to apply for based on your immigration status.
+This table is merely a guide to help you identify the scholarships that you may be eligible to apply for based on your immigration status.
 Each university will have additional eligibility criteria that you will need to meet in order to make an application.
-You will need to check and adhere to the information on the individual university websites for precise details on available bursaries and on how to apply.
+You will need to check and adhere to the information on the individual university websites for precise details on bursaries and on how to apply.
 By clicking on the links provided in the table, you will be re-directed to the relevant web page of each university.
-Please contact the specific university you are interested in studying at, if you have specific questions regarding your application.
+Please contact the specific university you are interested in studying at with specific questions regarding your application.
 Contact details should be included on the web page, or you can contact the relevant university student services department.

 No. of Bursaries

 |Birckbeck University||13.08.17||Certificate courses||20||AS, AS(fc), R, DLR/LLR(as), DLR/LLR, ILR,HP||Click here|

 |University of Bristol||03.05.18||International Foundation Programme||AS, AS(fc), DLR/LLR(as), DLR/LLR, HP||Click here|